Hecate Strait

-Hecate Strait (/ˈhɛkɪt/; Haida language: K̲andaliig̲wii, also siigaay which means simply "ocean") is a wide but shallow strait between Haida Gwaii (formerly the Queen Charlotte Islands) and the mainland of British Columbia, Canada.
+Hecate Strait (/ˈhɛkɪt/; Haida language: K̲andaliig̲wii, also siigaay which means simply "ocean") is a wide but shallow strait between Haida Gwaii and the mainland of British Columbia, Canada.
 It merges with Queen Charlotte Sound to the south and Dixon Entrance to the north.
 About 140 km wide at its southern end, Hecate Strait narrows in the north to about 48 km.
 It is about 260 km in length.

 Definition

 According to the BCGNIS, the southern boundary of Hecate Strait is defined as a line running from the southernmost point of Price Island to Cape St James on Kunghit Island, the southernmost point of Haida Gwaii.
 The northern boundary is a line from Rose Point, the northeastern tip of Graham Island, to Hooper Point at the north end of Stephens Island off the mainland.

 History

-Hecate Strait, because it is so shallow, is especially susceptible to storms and violent weather.
-The Haida crossed the Hecate Strait to the mainland to plunder coastal villages to take slaves and booty.
-Only the Haida knew the real nature of the Strait's workings, and so could not be followed by the tribes of the mainland.
-Hecate Strait, therefore, was one of the main defenses of the Haida people from attack.
+Because it is so shallow, Hecate Strait is especially susceptible to storms and violent weather.
+The Haida of Haida Gwaii crossed the Hecate Strait to the mainland to plunder coastal villages to take slaves and booty.
+Sometimes mainland First Nations crossed Hecate Strait to Haida Gwaii, such as a Nisga'a war party from the lower Nass River, which crossed the strait in a retaliatory raid after an attack by Haida Ravens from Hiellen, which took Nisga'a slaves back to Hiellen.
+The inhabitants of Hiellen, fearing a Nisga'a retaliation, took refuge in Masset.
+The Nisga'a found Hiellen abandoned and burned it to the ground.
+Haida from Masset counterattacked, resulting in a long battle at Hiellen and nearby Taaw Tldáaw.
+The Nisga'a survivors crossed Hecate Strait again to return home.

+The Strait was first explored for the europeans in 1792 by the spanish Armada explorer Jacinto Caamaño.
 Hecate Strait was named by Captain George Henry Richards in 1861 or 1862 after his surveying vessel, HMS Hecate.